influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/workflow/v1alpha1/clusterWorkflowTemplate.md

 withTimeout(timeout)
 ```

-Timout allows to set the total node execution timeout duration counting from the node's start time.
+"Timout allows to set the total node execution timeout duration counting from the node's start time.
 This duration also includes time in which the node spends in Pending state.
-This duration may not be applied to Step or DAG templates.
+This duration may not be applied to Step or DAG templates."

 ### fn spec.templateDefaults.withTolerations